techinems/chorebot/README.md

 # ChoreBot

-**ChoreBot** is a Slack integration that takes assigned tasks right from a Google Sheet and posts them in a Slack channel.
+**ChoreBot** is primarily a Slack integration and secondarily a central chore service that takes assigned tasks right from a Google Sheet and posts them in a Slack channel.
 It allows chores to be assigned well in advance to ease the life of whoever does the scheduling.

 ### Setup